skyrez18/RevolutionMatch-sreznik/README.md

 # RevolutionMatch-sreznik

 ### Overview:
-This program intakes a .txt file <sup>1</sup> with data for number of gears, specific gear ratios, differential ratios <sup>2</sup> and tire diameter to create an output (in revolutions per minute) of the engine speeed of the car with the specified specifications.
+This program intakes a .txt file <sup>1</sup> with data for number of gears, specific gear ratios, differential ratio <sup>2</sup> and tire diameter to create an output (in revolutions per minute) of the engine speeed of the car with the specified specifications.
 Simplified, this is a digital tachometer.

 <sup>1</sup> .txt file format should be as follows:
 ```txt